Kyytox/data-explorer.nvim/README.md

 ```

 Telescope will show a list of supported data files in your current working directory.
-Selecting a file opens it in the DataExplorer view with metadata and table view.
+Selecting a file opens it in the DataExplorer view with metadata and a table view.

 ### DataExplorerFile